Are Home Warranties Worth It?

 Setting the right price for your home is a matter of understanding your local market.
 A good agent will perform a market analysis that takes into consideration what similar homes your area have listed for, what they have sold for, and how much time they spent on the market.
 Listing too low can mean you miss out on the sale price you deserve, or turning off buyers who assume there is a problem with the house.

 Listing too high can mean turning away qualified buyers and having your home sit on the market—which can also be a turn off.
 “The longer a home sits on the market, the more skeptical buyers are going to be of it’s value,” says Beatrice de Jong, director of residential sales at Open Listings.

-Because the the real estate market has favored sellers the last few years, some may plan to list high to incite a bidding war or because they believe they can get away with a premium price, but the 2019 real estate market will begin to turn in favor of the buyer, so sellers take note.
+Because the the real estate market has favored sellers the last few years, some may plan to list high to incite a bidding war or because they believe they can get away with a premium price.

 Sellers may also price high to give a buyer room to negotiate down, but Gill Chowdhury of Warburg Realty cautions that “is really outdated.
 Even in a terrible market buyers can and do pay full asking price.
 If you price a property right, you will drive traffic and ultimately achieve the outcome you want.
 If you price high, especially in a down-trending market, chances are, by the time you are willing to lower your price, you will no longer be able to get the price you could have gotten if you priced at that number from day one.”

 Understanding problems with your house can help when setting the right price.
 Nicole Saunches, real estate advisor at Christie’s International, always recommends her clients get a pre-sale inspection: “This will provide sellers with information that buyers may present them with during the home inspection period.
 If a seller knows in advance what may be problematic, they can consult with professionals and either make repairs or at minimum get quotes for the repairs.”